Sales Have Ended

 Do I need to book in advance?

+It is important that you book prior to attending the session.
 Places are limited to keep the group size small.
 You are advised to book in advance, via Eventbrite, to ensure your place.
 I will not be offering a 'pay on the door' option for these groups.